usnistgov/800-63-3/sp800-63a/sec4_ial.md

 ### 4.6.5.
 Presence Requirements

-All identity proofing steps SHOULD be performed in person.
+All identity proofing steps SHALL be performed in person.
+See [Section 5.4.3](#vip) for more details.

-Virtual in-person identity proofing MAY be employed by a CSP as an equivalent process to in-person identity proofing provided all requirements specified in [Section 5.4.3](#vip) are met.

 Remote proofing SHALL NOT be allowed.

 ### 4.6.6 Address Confirmation